leifbr/f5certlabs/docs/class2/module11/lab2.rst

 BIG-IP Remote Logging
 =====================

-Your customer would also like to integrate BIG-IP system messages with their central logging system, to be processed by their correlation software.
+Your customer would like to integrate BIG-IP system messages with their central logging system, to be processed by their correlation software.
 They would like you to send mcpd informational messages (to external logging server(s)).

 Configuring a logging pool
 --------------------------

-Create a pool of the logging server(s).
+Create a pool with the logging server(s).
 This will be the destination for high speed logging.
 You will be logging to **syslog\_ng** over TCP port **514**.
 You will be using a combination of an inband monitor and an active monitor to determine the log server's availability.
 This monitor will